kaktusas2598/Villain/README.md

  Same scripts in the root folder will only build the engine as a library, CMakeLists.txt file can be modified by changing one line to build engine as an executable, but that requires having an entrypoint like int main() etc.

+## Dev Notes

+I use neovim with clangd LSP server for editing code.
+To build compilation database for clangd, so I can get great autocompletion use [bear](https://github.com/rizsotto/Bear).
+I also use [CMake](https://cmake.org/) for build